Rythme FM: La Playlist

 La Playlist is a weekday countdown of Rythme FM's top three most-requested songs of that day amongst the station's other hits, heard weekdays 6 pm and 8 pm and hosted by Denis Fortin.

 Soirée à votre rythme

-Soirée à votre rythme is the evening/early late night program, heard everyday 8pm and midnight.
+Soirée à votre rythme is the evening/early late night program, heard everyday 8 pm and midnight.
 This program is hosted by Stéphane Richard \Monday to Thursday, and Marie-Andrée Hamel Friday through Sunday.
 Unlike Rythme FM's other programs, which utilize a playlist of French and English hits, Soirée à votre rythme broadcasts only Francophone hits.

 Les nuits 100% musique

 Les nuits 100% musique is Rythme FM's overnight program, broadcasting from 12 midnight to 5:30 a.m. weekdays or 6 a.m. weekends.
 An automated hostless program, the program features mainly English pop-dance music, with songs from other pop genres and francophone tunes included.

 Les weekends à...

-Les weekends à [host's name] is heard Fridays at 4pm (3pm in Mauricie) to 8pm and the weekends from 11am to 4pm; a mix of pop, dance and rock music, with information on the weekend's events in the region it serves.
+Les weekends à [host's name] is heard Fridays at 4 pm (3 pm in Mauricie) to 8 pm and the weekends from 11 am to 4 pm; a mix of pop, dance and rock music, with information on the weekend's events in the region it serves.